AnthonyCiceuOTU/devops_flask_activity/README.md

    - Triggers on pushes and pull requests targeting `main`.
    - Uses GitHub's CodeQL actions to scan the Python code for common security issues.

-4. **`deploy.yml` – Optional AWS Elastic Beanstalk Deploy**
-   - **Optional** workflow demonstrating one way to deploy the app.
-   - Triggers on pushes to `main`.
-   - Installs the Elastic Beanstalk CLI (`awsebcli`).
-   - Uses `aws-actions/configure-aws-credentials` with secrets:
-     `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`.
-   - Runs `eb deploy` (assumes you have an existing EB app/env and `.elasticbeanstalk/config.yml` in the repo).

-   > You will need to set up AWS and EB separately and store credentials as GitHub
-   > Actions secrets for this to work.

 ## Dependabot

 `.github/dependabot.yml` is configured to:

 - Watch the `pip` ecosystem in the repository root (`/`).
 - Create weekly PRs for outdated Python dependencies.

-## What you would submit for the activity

-- A ZIP of this project directory.
-- Screenshot(s) of successful GitHub Actions runs for:
-  - Test workflow (`test.yml`)
-  - Lint workflow (`lint.yml`)
-  - CodeQL workflow (`codeql-analysis.yml`)
-- A short description of:
-  - Endpoints implemented (see above).
-  - Tests written (see above).
-  - Any issues:
-    - You may need to set `CODECOV_TOKEN` for private repos.
-    - CodeQL may warn about `@v1` versions; update to the latest major if GitHub suggests.
-    - `deploy.yml` requires AWS/EB configuration and credentials; until you set those, that workflow will likely fail or should be disabled.